Jason, a Wiradjuri man from south-western New South Wales, is the inaugural Executive Director of the Atlantic Fellows for Social Equity.

 He loves to engage in the strategic design of organisations, services, communications, and impact.
 Mickey is looking forward to working closely with the Team and the Fellows on the measurement and growth of their impact.

-Network & Engagement Lead
+Governance & Engagement Lead

 Pam has a diverse set of skills developed over her extensive career across many sectors, including marketing, executive support, governance, project management, and stakeholder engagement.